It is my duty to act ethically and responsible, as a therapist.

 The service I provide is 100% confidential and private.
-I do not ever reveal any of your contact information or our sessions together, unless I believe you are at risk of harm or am legally required to by law (Counsellor/Client Contract below).
+I do not ever reveal any of your contact information, or content of our sessions, unless I am legally required to by law (Counsellor/Client Contract below).

-Please note that counsellors are professionally and ethically bound not to continue with therapy if it appears not to be beneficial to the client and reserve the right to decline clients if the counsellor feels that a client's needs may be best met elsewhere.
+Please note that counsellors/therapists are professionally and ethically bound not to continue therapy if it appears not to be beneficial for the client, and reserve the right to decline clients if the counsellor/therapist feels that a client's needs may be best met elsewhere.

-NB: Proceeding with my Counselling/Therapy is in itself acceptance of the above contract, and must be ahered to by both parties.
+NB: Proceeding with this counselling/therapy is in itself acceptance of the above contract, and must be adhered to by both parties.

 A cookie is a small text file that a website saves on your computer or mobile device when you visit the site.
 It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don't have to keep re-entering them whenever you come back to the site or browse from one page to another.

-Google analytics anonymously gathers statistics on how you got here and what pages you visit...analytics for number of visitors to the site...plus, social networks through visits and likes etc. The data I have access to, through google analytics, is simply concerning the number of visits, length of visits and which pages, location, and ages...there is nothing that identifies any individual.
+Google analytics anonymously gathers statistics on how you got here and what pages you visit...analytics for the number of visitors to the site...plus, social networks through visits and likes etc. The data I have access to, through google analytics, is simply concerning the number of visits, length of visits and which pages, location, and ages...there is nothing that identifies any individual.